The Benefits Of Solar Lighting And IoT

 Advanced Features

 Solar LED lighting installations can support numerous additional advanced features that are not always directly related to lighting or the IoT.
-The easiest to implement and most popular is free Wi-Fi for mobile devices in the immediate vicinity of the lights.
-Wi-Fi consumes relatively little power from the solar-powered light’s ample energy capacity while providing impressive cost savings to citizens.
+The easiest to implement and most popular is free Wi-Fi for mobile devices near the lights.
+Wi-Fi consumes relatively little power from the solar-powered light's ample energy capacity while providing impressive cost savings to citizens.

-Wireless charging technology continues to advance, and it has several applications for solar LED light systems.
+Wireless charging technology continues to advance, with several applications for solar LED light systems.
 Providing recharging services for smartphones is likely to come first.
-Further into the future, wireless power transfers between solar-powered lights might become practical as well.
+In the future, wireless power transfer between solar-powered devices might become a reality as well.